TedLeRoy/ubuntu-motd-login-warning/README.md

 ## What It Does

-If you follow the instructions provided and copy the file `96-access-warning` to the `/etc/update-motd.d/` directory, the following message will be displayed, along with the other default messages, when a user logs in to your server:
+If you follow the instructions provided and copy the file `96-access-warning` to the `/etc/update-motd.d/` directory then set it executable, the following message will be displayed, along with the other default messages when a user logs in to your server:

 ```